 We decided in advance to neither register the Sponti prior to its happnening nor on that night.
 The registration of a spontaeous demonstration should be generally considered.
 Beneath this decision lies the discussion how much one wants to bow to the cops decision.
 In case of the Syndikat Sponti, we decided against a registration as the organisation circle was not willing to cooperate with the cops after an eviction.
 With this decision we accepted the possibility of an early escalation.
 The Orga-circle had the demand to be strong enough to make the Sponti walk or/and accept an early escaltion either way.

 The cops came prepared for a zero-tolerance-policy.
 The Richardplatz and all its streets was full with cops, standing outside their cars in sixpacks spread around.
 That way the cops were able to react fast.
-Paired with weaknesses on our side, the cops were able to stop us fro
+Paired with weaknesses on our side, the cops were able to stop us from walking.

 Even though the preparation circle can react towards conditions at the starting point, it only makes sense to a certain degree to diverge from a strategy previously made publlic.
 A concept like the one planned here brings a lot of unknown variables.
 It can makes sense in some situation to register a Sponti, if the situation (amount & tactic of cops, amount & mood of the people) does not allow for walking or the people do not want a confrontation with the cops.
 Demonstrations should motivate and empower us, not burn us or make us feel like a defeat.